-Revive is a regional EV charging network, replacing Source West.
+Revive is a regional public EV charging network, replacing Source West.
 With a large number of charge points due to be rolled-out in the next few years, funding from these comes from an OLEV grant, applied for by the Go Ultra Low West bid from local authorities in the region.

 The network is built on GeniePoint’s back-office, meaning the same costs and access requirements apply.
 Customers use Revive on a pay-as-you-go basis, with no membership costs, and access is via web app or RFID card.

 How much does the Revive network cost?

 Free web app – £9 fee for RFID card

 Cost per charge: 30p/kWh for Type 2 units – 7kW & 22 kW – plus 50p connection fee